 Home emergency cover should help you if wires or gas pipes are accidentally damaged, or if your electricity supply is interrupted as a result of a fault inside your home.

 The roof over your head protects you and your property from the elements – damage to the roof could put your home possessions in jeopardy.
 This is why swift action is required.
-Through home emergency cover the work required to stop the emergency in order to prevent further damage is covered.
+You should check that your home emergency insurance covers any work that might be required in order to prevent further damage.

 Rural dwellers are particularly, although not exclusively, vulnerable to infestations from the likes of rats, mice, bees, wasps etc. If you’re not thrilled about the idea of sharing your home with uninvited insects and rodents then check if your insurance covers you for their immediate removal.